Ergodicity of unipotent flows and Kleinian groups: Energy estimate and -convergence for the projections

 The $\alpha$-energy of a measure $\mu$ is a useful tool in studying the projections of $\mu$ in various directions.
 See ~\cite[Proposition 2.2]{PS} or \cite[Theorem 4.5]{Ma1} for the following theorem: \begin{thm} Let $\nu$ be a Borel probability measure on $\bbr^2$ with compact support.
-If $I_1(\nu)<\infty$, then $p_{\theta*}\nu$ is absolutely continuous with respect to the Lebesgue measure for almost all $\theta$ and for any $0<r<\tfrac 12$,
+If the $1$-energy of $\nu$ is finite, i.e., $I_1(\nu)<\infty$, then the following hold: \begin{enumerate} \item $p_{\theta*}\nu$ is absolutely continuous with respect to the Lebesgue measure for almost all $\theta$; \item there exists $c>1$ (independent of $\nu$) such that for any $0<r<\tfrac 12$,